terbo/sigmon/README.md

 Use sigmon.py -l [number] to listen for a limited number of packets, then exit.
 This is not the same as the number of well-formed wireless packets it will display.

+To save the information to couchdb, specify the -c and --location options.
+The default server is on the default port on localhost, use --couchdb [server] to change.

 <pre>
 sigmon [interface]
 	-h		show this help

 	-f		add a mac to favorite list (--fav)
 	-i		select interface (--interface)
-	-l		stop after x number of packets (--limit)
+	-c		use couchdb. specify --location [location] first -l		stop after x number of packets (--limit)
 	-t		tailable output (--tail)
 	-d		print debug to stdout (--debug)

+	--location	specify location for couchdb

 version 0.9c
 </pre>